reaandrew/microservices-with-java/README.md

 ## Getting Started

+The core requirements which need to be in the path are:

+- docker
+- java 8 JDK

+You will need an instance of RabbitMQ running somewhere and you must set the connection details for each project inside `config/development.yml`.

 To jump straight in you can simply run:

 ```shell
 make run
 ```

-The core requirements which need to be in the path are:

-- docker
-- java 8 JDK

 ##  Domain